Prostate Cancer Awareness Month

 Prostate Cancer-Focused Conference

-In December, the AACR will host the special conference,
+In 2020, the AACR will host the special conference

-Prostate Cancer: Advances in Basic, Translational, and Clinical Research.
+Advances in Prostate Cancer Research.
 This conference will cover the current findings on the basic biology underlying prostate cancer and how these may be translated to the clinic.

 Grants and Awards

 Since 2008, AACR has partnered with the Prostate Cancer Foundation to offer a series of grants and awards aimed at training the next generation of cancer researchers.
 The 2019 AACR-Prostate Cancer Foundation Scholar-in-Training Awards supported three early-career investigators who presented meritorious abstracts on advanced prostate cancer at the AACR Annual Meeting 2019: Andi K. Cani, MS, of the University of Michigan; Zoila Areli Lopez Bujanda, MSc, of Johns Hopkins University; and Naveen Ramesh, MS, of The University of Texas MD Anderson Cancer Center.

 Other AACR awards for prostate cancer-focused research in 2018 included:

 2019 AACR Scholar-in-Training Award: Songyeon Ahn, University of Texas at Austin; Abhijit Parolia, University of Michigan

 2019 AACR-Bristol-Myers Squibb Oncology Scholar-in-Training Award: Tat Wei Lionel Chia, MSc, Johns Hopkins University